etnz/stringset/readme.md

 golang package to deal with stringset defined as `map[string]interface{}`

-It offers simple operations like Union, Intersection, etc. Read the [documentation](https://godoc.org/github.com/etnz/stringset) for more details.
+It offers simple operations like Union, Intersection, Pop, Peek, Sub,  etc. Read the [documentation](https://godoc.org/github.com/etnz/stringset) for more details.